markjnkim/es_mod/01-html/content/step-5-trainers.md

 >
 > [Read more about CSS utility classes](https://blog.mariano.io/css-utility-classes-how-to-use-them-effectively-d61ee00dad2d)

-Let's revisit our HTML and the class `text-left` to the `<div class="trainer-bio">` tag.
+Let's revisit our HTML and add the class `text-left` to the `<div class="trainer-bio">` tag.
 It should look like this when it's done:

 ```HTML
 <div class="trainer-bio text-left">